siteleaf/siteleaf.com/index.markdown

       url: http://learn.siteleaf.com/
   - title: GitHub integration
     body:
       No more accidental overwrites or deletes.
-Any change made in Siteleaf can be synced to GitHub, where you can see a log of edits, who made them, and roll back to any state, giving you a time machine for your content.
+Any change made in Siteleaf can be synced to GitHub, where you can see a log of edits, who made them, and roll back to any state, giving you a **time machine for your content**.

       As you develop your theme, Siteleaf can also update to reflect the changes you push to GitHub.
 Fits right into your existing workflow.